jteerani/classifywomenshape/README.md

 This model I intent to make reccomendation who you should ware dress like actress.

-Source :
+# Source :
 These dataset, I captured it from https://bodysize.date by webscraping method and label by using Body Type Calculator from https://goodcalculators.com/body-shape-calculator/

+# Objective :
+To recommend women who should you ware dress like the actress from hollywood.

-Data Set Information :
+# Data Set Information :
 These data are the result of a women body types.
 There are 6 columns information.
 1. URL
 2. Img_URL